shaharazulay/adversarial-autoencoder-classifier/docs/unsupervised.rst

 To try and improve the style-label mixture inside the generated clusters another method was attempted and it was to integrate reversed pairwise mode loss (Figure 15) - that will push the Decoder to create “modes” which are as far apart from one another as possible.

-**The general schema for semi-supervised learning can be seen here:**
+**The added componenets to the unsupervised training can be seen here:**

 .. image:: _static/info_loss.png